 - ¼ cup sliced almonds toasted

-- Soft goat cheese for crumbling over the top
+- 3 ounces soft goat cheese for crumbling over the top

-- Combine vinegar and garlic together in a medium bowl.
+- Combine 1 tablespoon vinegar and garlic together in a medium bowl.
 Set aside.

 - In a large nonstick skillet, heat 2 tablespoons of olive oil over medium high heat.
 Add red pepper and cook until lightly browned and beginning to soften, about 2 minutes.
 Add asparagus and cook until nearly tender, about 2 minutes.
 Add shallot and cook until softened, about 1 more minute.
 Remove from heat and add remaining teaspoon of sherry vinegar.
 Stir in cooled barley.
 Set aside to cool while you make the vinaigrette.